-Warm Farro Salad with Sweet Potato and Kale
+Sweet Potato Farro Salad with Kale

 This post may contain affiliate links.
 Please read my disclosure policy.

-The absolutely delicious grain bowl with sweet potatoes salad is a big hit in my family — it’s hearty enough to serve as a meatless main dish for lunch or dinner, and it’s perfect for meal prepping!
+This delicious grain bowl salad with sweet potatoes is a big hit in my family — it’s a hearty fall grain bowl hearty enough to serve as a meatless main dish for lunch or dinner, and it’s perfect for meal prepping for the week.
+You can also serve it as a side paired with a cooked protein or vegetables.

 This salad has a nice balance of flavors and textures that’s hard not to love.
-Along with the nutty grains, you get spice-roasted sweet potatoes, kale leaves that get crispy in the oven, and tangy feta cheese crumbles — so good!
+Along with the nutty grains, you get spice-roasted sweet potatoes, kale leaves that get crispy in the oven, and tangy feta cheese crumbles — so good.

 To cook farro, bring a large saucepan of water to a boil Add a large pinch of salt and the farro.
 Reduce the heat to a simmer and cook until the grains are plump and tender, usually about 20 minutes.